For Directors and Producers

 Better than library music

 You may think your music budget gives you no choice but to use library music.
-But the money you save by using library music is quickly gobbled up by the time and effort wasted trying to modify and shoe-horn these generic tracks to fit your project.
-In the end, library music cheapens the audience experience.
+But the money you save by using library music can be quickly gobbled up by wasting time and effort trying to modify and shoe-horn generic tracks to fit the unique demands of your project.
+In the end, library music cheapens the audience experience because it doesn’t strongly correlate with the other elements in play.

-The Fauxharmonic delivers much more flexibility than frozen audio tracks, and goes well beyond MIDI for deep and powerful musical resonance.
-Of course you’ll get isolated stems, various mixes, and full mastering notes (including plugins and effects, pan positions, levels, etc.).
-But the Fauxharmonic also can produce hundreds of variations of cues and transitions corresponding to conditional elements and narrative tree branches of gameplay.
+The Fauxharmonic delivers much more flexibility than frozen audio tracks, and goes well beyond MIDI for deep and powerful musical expressiveness.
+Of course we do create isolated stems, various mixes, and so forth.
+But the Fauxharmonic also can produce hundreds of variations of cues and transitions corresponding to conditional elements and the tree branches of gameplay.
+We hook into your programming variables so audio calls just work — bringing in the right sounds at the right time.

-In short, the tight and subtle musical integration that helps put gamers into a different world is attainable and affordable with the Fauxharmonic Orchestra.
+In short, the tight and expressive musical integration with gameplay that can put gamers into a different world is attainable and affordable with the Fauxharmonic Orchestra.

 Work with the best

-We work directly with your team to give your music the most powerfully expressive realization possible.
+We work directly- and continuously – with your team (including your audio staff, composers, and programmers) to give your game the most powerfully expressive musical and sonic realization possible.

 Contact us to discuss your project.
 We can help increase the emotional impact, the range of expression, and the dramatic integration your creative efforts and your audience deserve.